Luracasmus/smaa-mc/README.md

-A simple Iris shader pack implementing [Enhanced Subpixel Morphological Antialiasing 1x](https://github.com/iryoku/smaa) in Minecraft using only compute shaders
+A simple, post-processing only Iris shader pack implementing [Enhanced Subpixel Morphological Antialiasing 1x](https://github.com/iryoku/smaa) with improved edge detection using [redmean color difference](https://www.wikiwand.com/en/articles/Color_difference#sRGB)

-All it does is very slightly smooth diagonal edges to reduce staircase-like artifacts with minimal performance impact, while leaving color, lighting and large-scale geometry as identical as possible to Vanilla
+All it does is very slightly smooth diagonal edges to reduce staircase-like artifacts with minimal performance impact, while leaving color, lighting and large-scale geometry as identical as possible to vanilla Minecraft

 ## Requirements